 Instructions

 - Add a tablespoon of oil to a large saucepan on medium heat.
-Add garlic, onion, bay leaves, and a pinch of salt, and saute until lightly browned.
+Add onions, garlic, bay leaves, a pinch of salt, and saute until lightly browned.

 - Add spices to beans, along with salt, black pepper, and tomatoes.
 Simmer for 20 minutes.
-Add more water if needed to keep the beans covered and adjusted to your desired consistency.
+Add more water if needed to keep the beans covered and adjust to your desired consistency.

 - Finish with fresh lime, cilantro, and more salt and pepper to taste.